iOrtho/DoctorApp/README.md

 ### General
 - Add validation to the various forms on the app
 - Add a `middlename` key to `Agent` and `User` model
+- Design email sending system
+How?
+    - Create endpoints on the Firebase API to trigger the sending of certain emails like `message_notifications`

 # List of Future Features

+### Agents should be able to mark a conversation as `solved`
+### The conversations should be automatically marked as ended after 10min of inactivity from the customer
+### Agents should only seen active conversations from the Dashboard
+### Messages should have functioning read receipt with the time seen
+### The `Chat` screen should have placeholder content to let the customer know they're about to start a new conversation with employees of the office
 ### Add a `TransitionScreen` to be shown when user goes from `App` to `Auth`
 ### Customer should be able to fill their questionnaire and have that data sent to the 3rd party
 Pre-requisite: